Photo:@n11_daiju.m

 NORDICA STRIDER ELITE 130

-Powder: ★★★★★
+scale Powder: ★★★★★

 Grooming: ★★★★☆

-★★★☆☆
+Hard Pack: ★★★☆☆

 Moguls: ★★★☆☆

-● Common situations for use (time, location, conditions, etc.):
+● Common usage situations (time of year, location, conditions, etc.):

-All seasons, especially BC.
+All seasons, especially backcountry skiing.

-The walk mode function
+●The walk mode function

 ●Review: